viral32111/apc-ups-exporter/README.md

 * `--nis-address <string>`: The Network Information Server's IPv4 address.
 Defaults to `127.0.0.1`.
 * `--nis-port <number>`: The Network Information Server's TCP port number.
 Defaults to `3551`.
 * `--metrics-address <string>`: The listening IPv4 address for the Prometheus HTTP metrics server.
 Defaults to `127.0.0.1`.
-* `--metrics-port <number>`: The listening TCP port number for the Promtheus HTTP metrics server.
+* `--metrics-port <number>`: The listening TCP port number for the Prometheus HTTP metrics server.
 Defaults to `5000`.
 * `--metrics-path <string>`: The HTTP path to the metrics page.
 Defaults to `/metrics`.
 * `--metrics-interval <string>`: The number of seconds to wait between collecting metrics.
 Defaults to `15`.